Shristi605/Song-recommender/README.md

 # Steps
 Download the song_data.sframe zipped file.
 Then
-To get the song list based on popularity run popularity.py
+To get the song list based on popularity run popularity_model.ipynb
-To get the song list based on personal interest run personalized.py
+To get the song list based on personal interest run personalized_model.ipynb